efgonzalez1/UCSBClassChecker/README.md

 2. `notify_email` : This is the email that will get a message when a class opens up.

-3. `mins_to_wait` : How long you want to wait before checking again.
+3. `mins_to_wait` : How long you want to wait before checking GOLD again.

 4. `quarter` : This is a numerical value, internal to UCSB GOLD.
 The pattern seems to be YYYY# where # is the quarter number.
 So Winter 2014 is 20141.

 5. `search_params` : The easiest way to search is to just set the `enroll_code` and leave the rest blank.
 If you want to use the `department` you need to enter the `course_num` as well.
 You can have more than 5 of those individual searches.
 Just copy and paste another one into the list: